 Save This Recipe ๐

 Ask a non-Filipino about Filipino food they know, and they can't miss Lumpiang Shanghai.
-Go to any Filipino gathering, you may find other favorites like kare-kare, menudo, adobo, and these crispy delights are always present!
+Go to any Filipino gathering, you may find other favorites like kare-kare, menudo, caldereta, and these crispy delights are always present!

 Jump to: